Exabyte-io/documentation/docs/tutorials/dft/vibrational/phonons.md

 ## Examine Final Results

-When all [unit](../../../workflows/components/units.md) computations are complete at the end of Job execution, switching to the [Results tab](../../../jobs/ui/results-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md) will show the [phonon lattice vibrations](../../../properties-directory/non-scalar/phonon-dispersions.md) of silicon, plotted as a dispersion curve as a function of the special [q-point paths](../../../models/auxiliary-concepts/reciprocal-space/paths.md) chosen.
+When all [unit](../../../workflows/components/units.md) computations are complete at the end of Job execution, switching to the [Results tab](../../../jobs/ui/results-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md) will show the [phonon lattice vibrations](../../../properties-directory/non-scalar/phonon-dispersions.md) of silicon, plotted as a dispersion curve as a function of the special [q-point path](../../../models/auxiliary-concepts/reciprocal-space/paths.md) chosen in the preceding steps.

 The plot for the [Phonon Density of States](../../../properties-directory/non-scalar/phonon-dos.md) can also be retrieved in the [Results tab](../../../jobs/ui/results-tab.md), directly below the dispersion curve.